tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 == Screenshots ==

+1. **GTM Ecommerce for WooCommerce** settings and GTM snippets
-1. eCommerce results in GA4 property
+2. eCommerce results in GA4 property
+3. eCommerce results in Universal Analytics property
-2. `add_to_cart` event captured in GTM debugger
+4. `add_to_cart` event captured in GTM debugger
-3. `purchase` event captured in GTM debugger
+5. `purchase` event captured in GTM debugger
-4. How to import the provided GTM container?
+6. How to import the provided GTM container?
-5. GTM workspace tags after importer provided JSON file
+7. GTM workspace tags after importer provided JSON file
-6. `add_to_cart` event pushed to GA4 property with captured variables
-7. `purchase` event pushed to GA4 property with captured variables
-8. **GTM Ecommerce for WooCommerce** plugin successfully installed!

 == Changelog ==